Start a new student group

 When are the deadlines for starting a new society or club?

-Applications are received on a rolling deadline with new societies able to start three times per year in September, January or June.
-That means if you apply after June you will be trained in September, if you apply after September you will be trained in January and if you apply after January you will start in June.
+Applications are received on a rolling deadline with new societies able to start twice per year in September and January.
+That means If you apply in August you will be trained in January.

 Do I have to have the leadership training to start a society or club?